Branigan Scholars Grant

 • Student projects should be designed to be completed within a fixed period of time, e.g., a minimum of six weeks and a maximum of nine weeks of full-time work during a summer, depending on the nature of the project.
 All projects are expected to result in a definable product (i.e., a substantial research paper based on primary sources with bibliography, a descriptive/outcome paper for internships, conferences, etc.).
 Successful Branigan projects (available for review in the O'Malley Library Archives) have ranged from 50-70 pages in length.

-• Grant recipients will participate in summer research seminars and present their research to the College community at the Research Scholars Presentation Day in the fall semester following the deposit of their project.
+• Grant recipients will participate in summer research seminars and present their research to the University community at the Research Scholars Presentation Day in the fall semester following the deposit of their project.

 • After review of the completed project, the Branigan Scholars Committee will meet with the student and advisor to discuss the work and, when necessary, will provide suggestions for further revision.